What is a trademark Office Action?

 For Madrid applications under section 66(a), the deadline for response is 6 months from the date the USPTO sent the Office Action to the International Bureau (WIPO), and not the date of notification by WIPO to the holder.
 A licensed US attorney will be qualified to file a trademark Office Action response with the USPTO.
 In contrast, patent agents and non-lawyer agents are not qualified to file a response.

 Office Actions for Madrid Protocol applications typically contain suggested modifications to the identification of goods/services.
 If the Office Action for a Madrid application does not contain any substantive refusals, then it is fairly straightforward to file a response adopting the examining attorney’s suggested identification.
-Make sure the blanks as indicated by any [bracketed sections] are sufficiently filled in when supplying a revised identification of goods/services.
+The blanks indicated by any [bracketed sections] should be sufficiently filled in when providing a revised identification of goods/services.

-How to respond to a non-final Office Action
+How do you respond to a non-final Office Action?

 The first Office Action issued in a trademark application is non-final.
 The applicant will have an opportunity to respond to the Office Action.
 To be complete, all issues raised in the action must be adequately addressed.